 Amy Duck, Speech and language therapist

-Rix Research & Media’s mission is to enable people with learning disabilities to realise the full potential benefits that digital and new media technologies can bring to their lives.
+Rix Inclusive Research’s mission is to enable people with learning disabilities to realise the full potential benefits that digital and new media technologies can bring to their lives.

 Our vision is that people with intellectual disabilities and other challenges achieve inclusion, greater independence and improved quality of life through the use of multi-media advocacy tools and methods.